tir38/slotCarLayoutTool/README.md

     wideDiameter    = 42-(laneSpacing*2); % inches, turn diameter
     wideSegments    = 12; % number of segments that create 360 degree turn

+    scaleFactor     = 32; % scale factor for the model cars and track (1:32)

 Updates:
 =